 Journal of Clinical Monitoring and Computing

-Georgoulis, Anastasios D.; Moraiti, Constantina O.; Ristanis, Stavros; and Stergiou, Nicholas, "A Novel Approach to Measure Variability in the Anterior Cruciate Ligament Deficient Knee During Walking: The Use of the Approximate Entropy in Orthopaedics" (2006).
+Georgoulis, Anastasios D.; Moraiti, Constantina O.; Ristanis, Stavros; and Stergiou, Nikolaos, "A Novel Approach to Measure Variability in the Anterior Cruciate Ligament Deficient Knee During Walking: The Use of the Approximate Entropy in Orthopaedics" (2006).
 Journal Articles.
 74.